 Planting depth measurements given in each plant description in our shop are from the top of the basket to the water surface level.

-Shelf : Plants that sit with their crowns at/near water level – on a 0-13cm(0-5″) depth shelf:
+Shelf : Plants that sit with their crowns at/near water level on a 13-15cm(5-6″) depth shelf:

 Shelf : Plants for a shallow 14 – 22cm(6-9″) depth shelf:

 - rafting plants that spread horizontally across the water and emergent plants that grow vertically up and out of the water.

 Shelf : Plants for a deeper 23-44cm(10-17″) depth shelf:

 - Robust plants that enjoy a deeper shelf that places the crown of the plant in water throughout the winter without risk of ice penetrating the pond to that depth.